Ocean Parkway (Long Island): Exit list

+1.000 mi = 1.609 km; 1.000 km = 0.621 mi Tolled;

 Ocean Parkway Coastal Greenway

 In March 2021, the Ocean Parkway Shared Use Path was completed, making it possible to bike or walk from Jones Beach's West End beaches to the Jones Beach Theater, and further east to Captree State Park in Suffolk County.
 The Greenway connects into mainland Long Island via the Ellen Farrant Shared-Use Path alongside the Wantagh State Parkway terminating in Seaford's Cedar Creek Park.